woopear/larastup/README.md

     'classinput', // class input
     'label' => null, // le label
-    'idlabel' => null, // "id" of input and "for" of label ])
+    'idlabel' => null, // "id" of input and "for" of label 'name' => null, // name of input et name for error validator ])
 // in div or label or input, add your properties of class custom component
 ```